The Woman Between (1931 British film)

-The Woman Between is a 1931 British drama film directed by Miles Mander and starring Owen Nares, Adrianne Allen and David Hawthorne.
-It was made at Elstree Studios by British International Pictures, the leading studio of the era.
-Mander adapted the film from Miles Malleson's 1925 play Conflict.
+The Woman Between (also known as The Woman Decides) is a 1931 British drama film directed by Miles Mander and starring Owen Nares, Adrianne Allen and David Hawthorne.
+It was written by Mander and Frank Launder adapted from Miles Malleson's 1925 play Conflict, and made at Elstree Studios by British International Pictures.

 The film is notable for its sexual and political content which has been attributed to a brief period of relaxation in oversight by the BBFC.
-It was one three similarly themed films which Allen appeared in at the time including Loose Ends and The Stronger Sex.
+It was one three similarly themed films which Allen appeared in at the time including Loose Ends (1930) and The Stronger Sex (1931).

 Premise

 An aristocratic young woman becomes romantically torn between two men, once friends at University, who stand for the Conservative Party and Labour Party in an election.
 Both have murky recent pasts, one having been a petty thief and the other had lived outside of marriage with the heroine.
 Her father is left bemused by the morals of the younger generation.